KBWD

 KBWD (1380 AM, "Magic 1380") is a radio station licensed to serve Brownwood, Texas, United States.
 It was launched in 1941 as the first radio station in Brownwood.
 The station is currently owned by the Brown County Broadcasting Company.

-KBWD broadcasts an adult contemporary music format, including some programming from Citadel Media.
+KBWD broadcasts an adult contemporary music format, including some programming from SRN News.

 In popular culture

 The station is featured in a music video by Coffey Anderson titled "15 Minutes".